joaocps/sio-authentication/README.md

-# Authentication project of Information and Organizational Security.
+# Authentication and access control project of Information and Organizational Security.

 ## Resume
 The project consists of the design and implementation of a protocol that allows secure communication between two points, with mutual authentication.